Surprising Reasons to Minimize Kids Clothing

 Last winter I got all of my kid’s clothes in the next size up.
 This year I don’t have to buy anything at all because it still fits.
 Which means NO shopping at all for this season.

 My children have four pairs of shoes each.
 Only four.
-Flip flops, sandals, closed-toe shoe and rain boots.
+Flip flops, sandals, closed-toe shoes, and rain boots.
 We only buy high-quality shoes so they last and look great.
 We only get new shoes when they grow out of them.
 My kids LOVE their shoes.
 My five-year-olds favorite pair is over a year old now.
 I’ve not had to shoe shop for a year!

 What could you do with all the extra time?
 Instead of spending a Saturday out hunting for clothes couldn’t you find something better to do?
 Make some memories with the people you care about most instead of investing so much time in worrying over superficial appearances.